databricks/databricks-vscode/packages/databricks-vscode/README.md

-# Databricks extension for VSCode
+# Databricks extension for Visual Studio Code

-The Databricks extension for VSCode allows you to develop for the Databricks Lakehouse platform from VSCode.
+The Databricks extension for VS Code allows you to develop for the Databricks Lakehouse platform from VS Code.

 The extension is available from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/itemdetails?itemName=databricks.databricks-vscode).